 3. To what extent is the policy likely to impact on good relations between people of different religious belief, political opinion, or racial group?
-Category Details of Policy Impact Level of impact (major/minor/n one) Religious belief There may be opportunities to Minor positive Political opinion promote good relations through Racial group delivery of some programme associated with for example PIO2.
+Category Details of Policy Impact Level of impact (major/minor/none) Religious belief Political opinion Racial group There will be opportunities to promote good relations through the various projects and initiatives undertaken by the Council.
+Specifically many of these will be detailed in the Good Relations strategy and a number of Peace IV projects.
+Minor positive Also through the ongoing work being undertaken by the Community Planning Thematic Action Team on the Community Plan, citizens will have the opportunity to contribute to the development of the GR strategy and how successes will be monitored and measured.

-4. Are there opportunities to better promote good relations between people of different religious belief, political opinion or racial group?
-Category If yes, provide details If no, provide reasons Religious belief There will be opportunities to Political opinion promote good relations Racial group through the various programmes provided by Council linked to some of these objectives for example PIO2.
+4. Are there opportunities to better [·] promote good relations between people of dif ferent religi ous belief, poli tical opin ion or raci al gro up?

+Category If yes, provide details If no, provide reasons

+Religious belief As stated above there will be

+Political opinion opportunities to promote

+Racial group good relations through the

+various projects and

+initiatives undertaken by the

+Council.